getgauge/docs.gauge.org/writing-specifications.rst

    * ``>``

 | For more information about Context Steps and Tear Down steps, see :ref:`Context Steps<longstart-context>` and :ref:`longstart-teardown`.
-| For more informatin about how to write step implementations for different languages, see :ref:`language-steps`.
+| For more information about how to write step implementations for different languages, see :ref:`language-steps`.

 .. _parameters: